r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 devtools::install_github("PolMine/RcppCWB")
 ```

-The installation will by default use an installation-time patch for RcppCWB.
+The installation will by default use an installation-time patch for RcppCWB,
-Patches are found by package name, only, regardless where the packages are
+if one is needed.
+Patches are found by package name, only, regardless where
-installed from (CRAN, Bioconductor, github, etc).
+the packages are installed from (CRAN, Bioconductor, github, etc).

-Currently, RcppCWB supports UCRT via this patch by building the CWB source
-code during R package installation, like e.g. on Unix, so this takes several
-minutes.

 Finally, let's check package `tiff`: